-The Best Spots To Chop Down Your Own Christmas Tree in Canada
+Where You Can Chop Down Your Own Christmas Tree in Canada

-There’s nothing that screams “tis the season to be jolly” more than the woodsy smell of a real Christmas tree.
+There’s nothing that screams “’tis the season to be jolly” more than the woodsy smell of a real Christmas tree.
 It fills your cozy apartment with the scent of fresh pine needles and immeds puts you in the festive spirit.
 Aside from binge watching holiday movies (our top pick: The Holiday, purely for Jude Law, obvi) and scarfing down a generous portion of gingerbread cookies, a real tree topped with tinsel, fairy lights and chic ornaments is the epitome of Xmas.
-That’s right: it’s time to toss that artificial tree and accompanying evergreen-scented candle in the bin and head into the lush countryside to tap into your inner lumberjack so you can saw, hack and chop down your very own festive tree at the best Christmas tree farms in Canada.
+Plus: Studies have shown that real Christmas trees are much better for the environment than fake trees.
+That’s right: It’s time to toss that artificial tree and accompanying evergreen-scented candle and head into the lush countryside to tap into your inner lumberjack so you can saw, hack and chop down your very own festive tree at the best Christmas tree farms in Canada.

 Best Christmas Trees in British Columbia